 The hypothesis that there is a significant difference in aggressive behavior of high and low SES sportsperson was formulated on the rationale that the aggressive behavior is a product of various factors such as social system, cultural background and economic conditions.
-Due to the unprivileged conditions, unfavorable atmosphere and inherent disadvantages, the low SESsportsperson would possess high level of aggressive behavior, in contrary, the sportsperson of high SES would be always exposed to the favorable and inherent advantageous conditions may elicit a moderate level of aggression in athletes.
-By implications, then, a person of low SES would be moreaggressive than the person of high SES.
+Due to the unprivileged conditions, unfavorable atmosphere and inherent disadvantages, the low SESsportsperson would possess high level of aggressive behavior, in contrary, the sportsperson of high SES would be always exposed to the favorable and inherent advantageous conditions may elicit a moderate level of aggressive than the person of high SES.
 In other words, it may find positive effect for high SES and negative effect for sportsperson of low SES.